The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-I am not certain about the inducement.
-However, I suspect that there is an ulterior motive for this.
+I am not certain of the inducement.
+However, I suspect there is an ulterior motive.

 MARCIA.